 TABLE OF CONTENTS

-Operating system and third party software periodically update for security and enhancement reasons.
-Some software packages have update managers to help remind you that software updates are available.
-Don’t wait, take the time to install those updates.
-Please note that some updates may require a reboot of the system so remember to save and close any open files to protect your data.
+Keeping your system and third party software up-to-date is the number one thing you can do to protect your system.
+Some updates may require a reboot of the system so remember to save and close any open files to protect your data.